 The Six Pillars of Character values are not political, religious, or culturally biased.
-In fact, every year since 1995 our program has been officially recognized and endorsed by the U.S. Senate and The President of the United States.
+In fact, every year since 1995 our program has been officially recognized and endorsed in a National Proclamation by the U.S. Senate and The President of the United States.